svenstaro/cargo-profiler/README.md

 $ cargo-profiler cachegrind --bin=$PATH_TO_BINARY
 ```

-You can limit the number of functions you'd like to look at with the argument `-n`:
+You can limit the number of functions you'd like to look at:

 ```
 $ cargo-profiler callgrind --bin=$PATH_TO_BINARY -n 10